3s-rg/3s-rg.github.io/index.md

 Edge computing is essential for new applications such as IoT and XR.
 However, the high investment costs mean that edge infrastructure has so far been preferred in urban, affluent regions.
-The SPENCER project develops software abstractions to overcome the “digital divide” and for remote IoT applications.
+The SPENCER project develops software abstractions to overcome the "digital divide" and for remote IoT applications.
 Methods for global, geo-distributed software deployment in the context of satellite networks are primarily discussed.